fls-bioinformatics-core/genomics/utils/README.markdown

 Extract a random subset of reads from each of the supplied files - where multiple files are specified, the same subsets will be extracted for all of them.
-Output file names the input file names with '.subset' appended.
+Output file names are the input file names with '.subset' appended.

 Options:

-  * `-n N`
+    --version   show program's version number and exit -h, --help  show this help message and exit

-    Number of records to extract from the input file(s) (default 500)
+    -n N        Number of records to extract from the input file(s) (default 500)

 fastq_edit.py
 -------------